top of page

 Their father Hugh was listed as a photographer on the register and had their initial address as Orient House, at Suttons Beach.

-The house on Tramore Rd was where the Gibb family occasionally visited and played on the front verandah occasionally while the twins attended Humpybong School and then OLHC school for the last term of 1958.
-They lived at Orient House nearby on arriving in Redcliffe in September 1958.
+4 Tramore Rd was where the Gibb family lived in the last few months of 1958, and sang on the front verandah occasionally while the twins attended Humpybong School for the last term of 1958.
+Barry and sister Lesley attended OLHC school on the corner of Oxley and Anzac Ave.

 In 1959, Brisbane based Speedcar driver Bill Goode, the promoter of the Redcliffe Speedway (located at the Redcliffe Showgrounds) hired the brothers to entertain the crowds at the speedway from the back of a truck during the interval.